portsoc/hangman-in-branches/README.md

 ### Serve the website

 Firstly, to serve the website, we have made client and server folders.
-Next, we moved `index.html`, `index.js`, and `images` to the client folder and created the `svr.js` file in the server folder.
+We moved `index.html`, `index.js`, and `images` to the client folder and created the `svr.js` in the server folder.
-`svr.js` at the moment is just a basic express server that serves the client folder.
+`svr.js` at the moment is just a basic Express server that serves the client folder.

-To install express, we ran the following in the shell (while in the hangman-in-branches folder):
+To install Express, we ran the following in the shell (while in the hangman-in-branches folder):

 ```
 npm install express
 ```

-This adds express to the dependencies of the `package.json` file and automatically creates the `package-lock.json` file.
+This adds Express to the dependencies of the `package.json` file and automatically creates the `package-lock.json` file.
-Installing express will also create a `node_modules` folder in the hangman-in-branches.
+Installing Express will also create a `node_modules` folder in the hangman-in-branches.
 This contains all the dependencies specific to the computer we are running the program in.
 So we have not included `node_modules` in the repository.

-Inside `package.json` we have added a "start" script and added the attribute "type" set to "module".
+Inside `package.json` we have added a `start` script and added the attribute `type` set to `module`.
 This lets us use import statements (for more info check out [this documentation page](https://nodejs.org/docs/latest-v13.x/api/esm.html#esm_enabling)).
 Now by running `npm start` in the shell, we can see our site being served on port 8080 (http://localhost:8080).